-Keep a Child Alive was founded in 2003 by AIDS activist Leigh Blake and 15-time Grammy Award-winner Alicia Keys, as an emergency push to get life-saving HIV medications to African children and families, who otherwise would not have had access to treatment.
+KCA was founded in 2003 by AIDS activist Leigh Blake and 15-time Grammy Award-winner Alicia Keys, as an emergency push to get life-saving HIV medication to children needlessly dying of AIDS in Africa.

-Eleven years on, we continue to fight HIV and AIDS on the frontlines, our work growing to include the critical components necessary to support successful, life-long HIV treatment: comprehensive clinical care, nutritious food and psychosocial support, all delivered with compassion, dignity and respect.
-We now provide financial and programmatic support to nine grassroots partners in Kenya, Rwanda, South Africa, Uganda and India, serving 50,000 people.
+Today, we continue to work on the front lines in the fight against AIDS, providing the critical components necessary to support successful, life-long HIV treatment: comprehensive clinical care, nutritious food and psychosocial support, all delivered with compassion, dignity and respect.

 We don’t just treat the disease, we treat the person.